The Impossible Garden

 - 10.30am - 4.30pm

 - Alberton is closed on Mondays and Tuesdays

-Free entry to the exhibition and Artist Talk.
+Free entry to the exhibition.
 Admission to the rest of the house $10 adults, children and Heritage New Zealand members free.

 Make a Booking